-Mark Gilbert is the Medical Director of Clinical Prevention Services at BCCDC and an Associate Professor at the UBC School of Population & Public Health.
+Mark Gilbert is a public health physician of the Clinical Prevention Services at BCCDC and an associate professor at the UBC School of Population & Public Health.
 He holds an Applied Public Health Chair related to improving STBBI testing systems.

 Dr. Gilbert's research interests include:

 - Developing, implementing, evaluating, and scaling-up up innovative sexual health programs, with a focus on testing and digital programs

 - Gender and sexual minority sexual health, and